- Applications open

 Step 1: Apply for your course

-You must first apply via QTAC for any of the single or double degrees offered by our Science and Engineering Faculty or Faculty of Health.
+You must first apply via QTAC for any of the single or double degrees offered by our Faculty of Engineering, Faculty of Health or Faculty of Science.

 Step 2: Apply for the QUT Excellence Scholarship